truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 #### It Can

-During the custodial period (about a week) The Hubs get to determine if you will, or will not, **be able to make a cheap transaction**.
+During the custodial period (about a week) The Hubs do get to determine if you will, or will not, **be able to make a cheap transaction** with the money you deposited with them.
 If they ban you from making *any* transactions (or, their computers get shut down by the government, or catch fire), your money is stuck there for the duration of the custodial period.
 However, it is only temporarily trapped: your money [can't be lost or stolen](https://www.youtube.com/v/2QH5EV_Io0E?start=2565&end=2660&version=3&autoplay=1).

 Basically, it's a bank that *can't* steal your money.
 Revolutionary!